ibm-cloud-docs/containers/cs_cluster_update.md

    ```
    {: pre}

 3. List available zones and decide where you want to provision the worker nodes in your worker pool.
-To view the zone where your stand-alone worker nodes are provisioned, run `ibmcloud ks cluster-get --cluster <cluster_name_or_ID>`.
+To view the zone where your stand-alone worker nodes are provisioned, run `ibmcloud ks cluster get --cluster <cluster_name_or_ID>`.
 If you want to spread your worker nodes across multiple zones, choose a [multizone-capable zone](/docs/containers?topic=containers-regions-and-zones#zones).
    ```
-   ibmcloud ks zones
+   ibmcloud ks zone ls
    ```
    {: pre}

 4. List available VLANs for the zone that you chose in the previous step.
 If you do not have a VLAN in that zone yet, the VLAN is automatically created for you when you add the zone to the worker pool.
    ```
-   ibmcloud ks vlans --zone <zone>
+   ibmcloud ks vlan ls --zone <zone>
    ```
    {: pre}